-Segment coal sales per ton sold
+Non-GAAP Segment coal sales per ton sold

-Segment coal sales per ton sold are calculated as the segment's coal sales revenues divided by segment tons sold.
-The segments' sales per ton sold are adjusted for transportation costs, and may be adjusted for other items that, due to generally accepted accounting principles, are classified in "other income" on the statement of operations, but relate to price protection on the sale of coal.
-Segment sales per ton sold is not a measure of financial performance in accordance with generally accepted accounting principles.
-We believe segment sales per ton sold provides useful information to investors as it better reflects our revenue for the quality of coal sold and our operating results by including all income from coal sales.
+Non-GAAP Segment coal sales per ton sold is calculated as segment coal sales revenues divided by segment tons sold.
+Segment coal sales revenues are adjusted for transportation costs, and may be adjusted for other items that, due to generally accepted accounting principles, are classified in "other income" on the statement of operations, but relate to price protection on the sale of coal.
+Segment coal sales per ton sold is not a measure of financial performance in accordance with generally accepted accounting principles.
+We believe segment coal sales per ton sold provides useful information to investors as it better reflects our revenue for the quality of coal sold and our operating results by including all income from coal sales.
 The adjustments made to arrive at these measures are significant in understanding and assessing our financial condition.
 Therefore, segment coal sales revenues should not be considered in isolation, nor as an alternative to coal sales revenues under generally accepted accounting principles.